ncsa/Nightingale_real/docs/source/user_guide/software.rst

 After enabling Python in your user environment (by loading a Python or Anaconda modulefile), you can view a list of the Python packages installed by typing the following commands.

-If you have loaded a Python modulfile:
+If you have loaded a Python modulefile:

 .. code-block::